LinkoraApp/.github/profile/README.md

 All repositories related to Linkora can be found here.

-Linkora is a self-hostable link management solution for Android, desktop, and web browsers.
+Linkora is a self-hostable link management solution for Android and desktop with browser extension.

 ---